-FISCAL YEAR 2016-2017 BUDGET
+FISCAL YEAR 2017-2018 BUDGET

-The fiscal year 2017 budget was developed in accordance with the "City of Mauldin Fiscal Policy" adopted by the Mauldin City Council.
+The fiscal year 2018 budget was developed in accordance with the "City of Mauldin Fiscal Policy" adopted by the Mauldin City Council.

-The City's budget is divided into seven funds: the General Fund, the Sewer Fund, the Hospitality and Accommodations Tax Fund, the Fire Service Fund, the Sports Center Fund, the Debt Service Fund and the Property Management Fund.
-The total budget for all funds is \$18,167,357.
+The City's budget is divided into eight main funds: the General Fund, the Sewer Fund, the Hospitality and Accommodations Tax Fund, the Fire Service Fund, the Sports Center Fund, the Debt Service Fund, the Capital Projects Fund and the Property Management Fund.
+The total budget for all funds is \$19,096,488.

 The General Fund is the largest fund and accounts for all expenditures of the City except for those costs attributed to the Sewer Fund, the Hospitality and Accommodations Tax Fund, the Fire Service Fund, the Sports Center Fund, and the Debt Service Fund.
-The General Fund budget is projected at \$11,010,325.
+The General Fund budget is projected at \$11,472,927.

 The Sewer Fund is used to provide for the operations and maintenance of the sanitary sewer system.
 Revenues are derived from a sewer maintenance fee charged to all customers served by the city system.
-The Sewer Fund budget is estimated at \$821,895.
+The Sewer Fund budget is estimated at \$627,928.

 The Hospitality and Accommodations Tax revenues must be used for "tourism-related" facilities and activities.
-The proposed budget for the Hospitality and Accommodations Tax Fund is \$325,000 after transfers out to cover debt service on the revenue bond and operating costs on the Sports Center.
+The proposed budget for the Hospitality and Accommodations Tax Fund is \$895,000.

 The Sports Center Fund was created to account for the operations of the facility that opened in January 2009.
-The proposed operating budget for the facility is \$765,097.
+The proposed operating budget for the facility is \$729,347.